grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/02 Performance Insights.md

 ## Duration Too Short

-Similarly to `Not Enough Training Data`, this alert is raised because our system does not have enough training data to produce meaningful results.
-More than 100 complete VU iterations were detected but duration needs to be extended in order to analyze data.
+Similar `Not Enough Training Data`, this alert is raised because our system does not have enough training data to produce meaningful results.
+More than 100 complete VU iterations were detected but duration needs to be extended in to analyze data.

 ## Test Health and Informational Performance Insights